FatimaGR/Organizable/README.md

 ![](./readme-images/user-account.gif)

 ### Home
-Aftert you login, you will see Organizable's home page, it have a sidebar that contains "My Boards", "Closed Boards" and "My profile" pages, and the option to Log Out.
+After you login, you will see Organizable's home page, it have a sidebar that contains "My Boards", "Closed Boards" and "My profile" pages, and the option to Log Out.

 ![](./readme-images/home.gif)
 ### My Boards